LannySam/Capstone_Project/README.md

      =mode(F:F)
 2. Pivot Tables

-Four pivots tables was plotted to analyze trnds and patterns in our data.
-They are follow:
+Four pivots tables was plotted to analyze trends and patterns in our data.
 - Total Rides Per Subscription type:  shows the percentage of total rides for each subscription type.
 - Avg ride length per subscription type: shows the
 - Avg ride length per weekday.